How Eric Ward Became LinkMoses…

-But a few days later the linking strategist in me saw a light bulb come on.
-I recognized the opportunity Link Moses presented, and now I’m having the linking equivilent of the last laugh, as you can see by the thousands links I’ve attracted by turning LinkMoses into a persona.
-LinkMoses proved to be a great way to attract links naturally.
+But…the linking strategist in me saw a light bulb come on.
+I recognized the opportunity “LinkMoses” might represent, and now I’m having the linking equivalent of the last laugh with thousands links I’ve attracted by turning LinkMoses into an online persona.
+LinkMoses proved to be a great way to attract links, naturally.

 As the great Joost de Valk said…

 A mere $8 a month?
 That, my friends, is hilariously little money.
 Good solid links, with great instructions on how to get them.
 I’ve subscribed for less than 2 months and already, I’ve gotten several links out of the link building tips.
 Now you see why I think all of you, should go and subscribe to LinkMoses Private.

 I hope you will, too.
 If you’d like to know more about me, here’s my full Bio.